gvwilson/thirdbit/src/fiction/eimin/index.md

 He snorted.
 "Never mind.
-Let's get this weeping thing on the ground."
+Let's get this stupid thing on the ground."

 Getting it down meant chocking the wheels, undoing several knots,